MadsHolten/opm-qg/readme.md

 #### Example 1
 ##### Properties exist directly on the resource
+##### postCalc() // putCalc()
-If the property exists on the resource itself the following input will construct a new "seas:fluidTemperatureDifference"-property for all resources that have a "seas:fluidSupplyTemperature" and a "seas:fluidSupplyTemperature".
+If the property exists on the resource itself the following input will construct a new (or update existing if using put) "seas:fluidTemperatureDifference"-property for all resources that have a "seas:fluidSupplyTemperature" and a "seas:fluidSupplyTemperature".

 The calculation is defined with the calc variable, and the arguments are referred to by their location in the args list (?arg1, ?arg2, ... ?arg:n).
 The result will get a unit Cel and datatype cdt:ucum.
 This prefix is not defined as default and must be defined under prefixes.